Hebrews 11 – Examples of Faith to Help the Discouraged

 b.
 By faith Isaac blessed: Yet Isaac came to the place of faith when he discovered that he had actually blessed Jacob instead of Esau.
 Genesis 27:33 says, Isaac trembled exceedingly.
 When Isaac trembled exceedingly, he was troubled because he knew that he had tried to box God in, to defeat God’s plan, and that God beat him.
 He realized that he would always be defeated when he tried to resist God’s will, even when he didn’t like it.
 And he came to learn that despite his arrogant attempts against the will of God, God’s will was glorious.

 c.
 By faith: The faith in Isaac’s blessing came in after Isaac’s attempt to thwart the will of God was destroyed, when he said of Jacob, and indeed he shall be blessed (Genesis 27:33).
-He knew that his puny attempt to box God in was defeated, and he responded in the faith that said, “O.K.
+Isaac knew that his weak attempt to tell God what to do was defeated, and he responded in the faith that said, “O.K.
 God, You win.
-Let Isaac be blessed with the birthright, and let Esau be blessed after him in his own way.”
+Let Jacob be blessed with the birthright, and let Esau be blessed after him in his own way.”

 7. (21) Jacob’s faith.